Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Introduction

+{Currently, seven Galactic EDOs associated with massive star-forming regions have been confirmed through their distinctive molecular-gas kinematics: Orion Becklin-Neugebauer/Kleinmann-Low (BN/KL) \citep{Zapata_orion, Bally_orion, Bally2020}, Sh$106-$IR \citep{Bally_SH106}, G$5.89-0.39$ \citep{Zapata_G589}, IRAS $16076-5134$ \citep{Guzm_IRAS5134}, IRAS $12326-6245$ \citep{Zapata_123}, G$34.26+0.15$ \citep{Issac2025}, and one associated with DR21 \citep{Zapata_dr21, Guzman2024ALMA}.
+A study by \cite{Guzm_IRAS5134} estimates that such events occur roughly once every $\sim110$ years across the Milky Way.
+Remarkably, this frequency is comparable to both the Galactic core-collapse supernova rate \citep[$\sim$ one in fifty years;][]{Tammann1994} and the formation rate of massive stars \citep[also $\sim$ one in fifty years;][]{Mckee1997, Chomiuk_2011}.
+Taken together, these findings imply that EDOs could represent a common, short-lived phase in the evolution of massive star-forming regions.}

+{In this paper, we perform a systematic study of $\gamma$-ray emission from EDOs using 16 years of Fermi-LAT data.
+In our analysis, we find the EDO DR21 to be the most significant detection ($\geq 40\sigma$ in the $0.2-500$ GeV range), so we will focus on this source as well as describing the full population.}

-We have organized this paper as follows: in Section~\ref{sec: analysis}, we present the Fermi $\gamma$-ray analysis, including spatial and likelihood analysis, confirming the $\gamma$-ray detection and association with DR21 (in Sections~\ref{sec: spatialanalysis} and ~\ref{sec: likelihoodanalysis}).
-We find that the $\gamma$-ray emission is extended in Section~\ref{sec: extensionanalysis}, and we produce the $\gamma$-ray spectral energy distribution (SED) to estimate the $\gamma$-ray luminosity in Section~\ref{sec: spectralanalysis}.
-In Section~\ref{sec:discussion}, we calculate the particle acceleration efficiency of the outflow assuming a hadronic $\gamma$-ray origin.
-We then compare the properties of DR21 with other known EDOs in the galaxy.
-Finally, we calculate the contribution of EDOs to the galactic cosmic ray (CR) budget and discuss the implications.
+We have organized this paper as follows: in Section~\ref{sec: analysis}, we present the sample of EDOs (Section~\ref{sec: sample}), their Fermi $\gamma$-ray analyses, including spatial and likelihood analysis (in Sections~\ref{sec: likelihoodanalysis}).
+We found significant gamma-ray detection from DR21, G$34.26+0.15$ and G$5.89-0.39$, so we further proceeded to study their spatial extent in Section~\ref{sec: extensionanalysis} and spectral energy distributions in Section~\ref{sec: spectralanalysis}.
+In Section~\ref{sec:discussion}, we calculate the particle acceleration efficiency of the outflows assuming a hadronic $\gamma$-ray origin.
+We estimate the contribution of EDOs to the galactic cosmic ray (CR) budget and discuss the implications.
+In Section~\ref{sec:DR21_gamma-ray}, we discuss the properties of DR21, evaluate the association between the EDO and the observed gamma-ray emission, and consider alternative emission scenarios. {In Section~\ref{Sec:Conclusions}, we summarize the conclusions.}